readbeyond/aeneas/README.txt

 **July 2013**: incorporation of ReadBeyond Srl

-**July 2013-March 2014**: development of ReadBeyond Sync, a SasS version of this package, exposing the alignment function via APIs and a Web application
+**July 2013-March 2014**: development of ReadBeyond Sync, a SaaS version of this package, exposing the alignment function via APIs and a Web application